fabioberger/coinbase-go/README.md

 ## Error Handling

 All error handling returns the errors to the calling client method.
-Any API request for which coinbase returns an error encoded in the JSON response, this error will be parsed and the client method will return it as a Golang error object.
+Any API request for which coinbase returns an error encoded in the JSON response, this error will be parsed and the client method will return it as a Golang error struct.
 Therefore error handling will always take place through the error ('err') variable returned by the client methods.
-Lastly, for Http requests, if the response code is not 200, an error will be returned to the client method detailing the response code that we received and for which particular request.
+Lastly, it is important to note that for HTTP requests, if the response code is not '200 OK', an error will be returned to the client method detailing the response code that was received.

 ## Examples